Alan March

 My interest in the history of the Cincinnati Police Department led me to join a great group of people who founded the Greater Cincinnati Police Historical Society.
 Author Christine Mersch asked me to write the introduction to her book Cincinnati Police History, which was extensively researched at the GCPHS museum.
 As an instructor at Cincinnati's Police Academy, I taught police recruit classes and non-sworn employees the history of the Cincinnati Police Department, a class I've also shared with community groups.

-My mother, Kate March, was a journalist who specialized in covering small communities.
+My mother, Kate March, was a journalist who specialized in covering suburban communities.
 Her forte was the police beat.
 She didn't just report crime stories, she got the inside scoop from cops on the beat and in the station houses.
-In the tumultuous summer of 1969, as the editor of the "Price Hill News," Kate covered the story of three small time thieves who murdered four women in Delhi Township.
+In the tumultuous summer of 1969, as the editor of the "Price Hill News," Kate covered the story of three small-time thieves who murdered four women in Delhi Township.
 Her book,

 No Witnesses-The Story of Robbery and Murder at the Cabinet Supreme Savings and Loan, co-authored by retired police chief Howard Makin, tells the in-depth and behind the scenes tale of the crimes.
-After Kate died in 2007, Alan and his father published Kate's award-winning book.
+After Kate died in 2007, my father and I published Kate's award-winning book.

-My father, Harry V. March, was named for his grandfather, Dr. Harry A. March.
-Following his passion and skills, Harry V., known through life as Pat, became an engineer.
-Among his best-known works is Kenner's Easy Bake Oven.
+My father, Harry V. "Pat" March, was named for his grandfather, Dr. Harry A. March.
+Following his passion and skills, Pat became an engineer.
+Among his best-known work is Kenner's Easy Bake Oven.
 Read the inside story of the invention of the Easy Bake Oven in my article published in Ohio History Connection's magazine, ECHOES, here on page 46.

 My favorite authors include Michael Crichton, Nelson DeMille, David McCullough, Tom Clancy, and the grand master of police stories, Joseph Wambaugh.
 My current interests in reading, however, are about the Founding Fathers of the USA.
 Books I strongly recommend on this subject include: America Afire: Jefferson, Adams, and the First Contested Election, by Bernard Weisberger; First Principles, What America's Founders Learned From the Greeks and the Romans and How it Shaped Our Country, by Thomas Ricks; and 1776, by David McCullough.
 My favorite book, the one that really got me reading about American history with a passion, is The Killer Angels, by Michael Shaara.
 Upon reading that book the first time, I felt as if Shaara had personally interviewed General Robert E. Lee, General James Longstreet, and Colonel Joshua Lawrence Chamberlain.
 Shaara's prose brought to life the men who fought at Gettysburg and why.
 I re-read, The Killer Angels, nearly every year to inspire my writing, my patriotism, and my sense of humanity.